Tuimalealiʻifano Vaʻaletoʻa Sualauvi II

 Afioga Tuimalealiʻifano Vaʻaletoʻa Eti Sualauvi II (born 29 April 1947) is a Samoan politician who is the current O le Ao o le Malo (head of state) of Samoa, in office since 2017.
-He was appointed to the Tama-a-ʻaiga title of Tuimalealiʻifano in July 1977, one of four paramount titles of Samoa.

 Biography

-Tuimalealiʻifano Vaʻaletoʻa Eti Sualauvi II is a member of the Tuimalealiʻifano family, a cadet branch of the Sā Tupua state dynasty and one of the four paramount titles of Samoa.
+He is a great-grandson of one of the Mau movement leaders, Tuimalealiʻifano Faʻaoloiʻi Siʻuaʻana I, and grand-nephew of Tuiaana Tuimalealiʻifano Suatipatipa II, who was the inaugural member of the Council of Deputies in 1962.
+He was appointed to the title of Tuimalealiʻifano in July 1977, a title formed out of a cadet branch of the Sā Tupua state dynasty and one of the four paramount chiefly titles of Samoa.
 He is married to Masiofo Faʻamausili Leinafo Tuimalealiʻifano.

-He is the great-grandson of one of the Mau movement leaders, Tuimaleali'ifano Fa'aoloi'i Si'ua'ana I, and grand-nephew of the sole Member of the Council of Deputies (1962–1974), Tui Aʻana Tuiaana Tuimaleali'ifano Suatipatipa II.

 Early career

 He worked as a policeman, lawyer and previously was a Samoan Police Chief Inspector and a secondary school teacher.
 He was a police officer in New Zealand for three years.
 He also served as a public-defender, public trustee, and barrister and solicitor in the Supreme Court of Samoa.
 He is an elder deacon and lay preacher for the Congregational Christian Church of Samoa in the village of Matautu Falelatai.
 He has preached sermons in Australia and New Zealand for the Christian Congregational Church of Samoa.